JonathanGiles/jed/readme.md

 `JsonParseException`, and `JsonObject`).
 This means that we, as the owner of `ClientLibrary`, are now forever bonded to Gson, regardless of its ongoing support, popularity, feature set, and security issues.
 The same argument can be made if we instead choose to expose Jackson through our public API.
-The goal of this library is to offer an abstraction over any particular JSON library, such that they may be used interchangeably.
+The goal of this library is to offer an abstraction over any particular library, such that they may be used interchangeably.

-Because JSON Wrapper is pluggable, it means that the user can opt-in to using either Gson, Jackson, or any other compatible plugin.
+Because JED is pluggable, it means that the user can opt-in to using either Gson or Jackson (for JSON), and Apache Avro (for Avro), or any other compatible plugin.
 This means that if the user has annotated their model classes with Gson- or Jackson-specific annotations, that they can use the appropriate plugin to ensure that these annotations are fully consumed as part of the parsing process, to get the desired results.

+### JSON

 Instead, the API offered to the user should use the `Deserializer` class: